-Gardner reveals in the book that to truly understand the full talents and abilities of people, it’s pertinent not to limit them by a single intellectual capacity but to rather categorize them among multiple intelligences.
-He also goes on to say that while a person might have one intelligence area that he or she is particularly strong in, there’s a good chance the person is strong in other intelligence categories, as well.
+In the book, Gardner reveals that to truly understand the full talents and abilities of people, it’s pertinent to not limit them by a single intellectual capacity.
+Rather, you should categorize them among multiple intelligences.
+He goes on to say that while a person might have one intelligence area that he or she is particularly strong in, there’s a good chance the person is strong in other intelligence categories as well.

 Also, as part of Gardner’s theory, he argues that it’s not how the information reaches our brain, but what matters is what our brain does with the information once it is received.

 What Are the Gardner’s Multiple Intelligences?